rudof-project/rudof/data_generator/README.md

 ## Quick Start

-You can use this commands to test the application
+You can use this commands to test the application, you have to execute them inside the root folder.

 ```bash
 # Generate data using simple configuration file